 - Have you looked in your bathroom?
 Shampoo and bubble bath bottles are often forgotten.
 Why not put a recycling bin in your bathroom to collect all the empty plastic bottles and cardboard tubes from toilet rolls?

 - Compost improves the condition of your soil and your plants and flowers will be thankful too!
 You can purchase a home composting bin at your local garden centre and get started today

-- Most mobile phones today can now be successfully recycled, with over 90 million redundant phones in the UK.
-There are a number of companies that you can send your mobile phone to be recycled and can generate you a revenue
+- Most mobile phones can now be recycled.
+There are over 90 million redundant phones in the UK!
+There are a number of companies that you can send your mobile phone to to be recycled, and this can even generate you a revenue

 Recycling at Work